Black Friday Tips For The Smart Shopper Looking To Save

 Stores want happy customers and we are starting to see more of these efforts applied to Black Friday sales.

-If you wait too long you may be out of luck, going into a store even a few hours after opening you risk the chance of the stores being sold out.
+If you wait you may be out of luck since going into a store even a few hours after opening you risk the chance of the product being sold out.

-Black Friday is a great opportunity for retailers to get a lot of foot traffic through their doors and they will try to get you to make impulse purchases while you are in the store.
+Black Friday is a great opportunity for retailers to get foot traffic through their doors and for good reason, It’s a sale day.

-Impulse buying is a great way for them to get you to spend more money than you had originally intended especially on one of the best days of the year to snag a bargain aside from boxing day.
+Impulse buying is a great way for stores to motivate you to spend more money especially on one of the best shopping days of the year.

-Are you shopping in Canada, crossing the border or just staying home this Black Friday?
+Discussion: Are you shopping in Canada, crossing the border, or just staying home this Black Friday?

 - How To Overcome Laziness And Save Money In 5 Steps

-- A Payday loan cost me double time
+- A Payday loan cost me double the time

 - A Man’s Ego and his Budget